toplib/OpenChat/readme pls pls pls pls pls pls.txt

 so I hate all AI web pages.
-I'll try create new by myself >_< asdas
+I'll try create new by myself >_<